The Puntillitas Fritas or fried baby squid as they are called in English is a very popular food from Southern Spain.

 Step by Step instructions

-- The first step to start with this recipe is very simple, you just have to wash and clean your baby squids.
-But do this carefully, since some of them might have some sand or dust on their inside and you don’t want to find that when you bite into it!
+1. The first step to start with this recipe is very simple, you just have to wash and clean your baby squids.
+But do this carefully, since some of them might have sand or dust on their inside and you don’t want to find that when you bite into it!

-- After that let them dry, you can speed up this process by drying them with a clean kitchen towel.
+2. After that let them dry, you can speed up this process by drying them with a clean kitchen towel.

-- When your oil is hot, it is time to start frying your puntillitas!
+5. When your oil is hot, it is time to start frying your puntillitas!
 You can drop and deep fry them one by one if you don’t feel comfortable cooking with hot oil, but if you are already used to it you can drop as much as you can but making sure that they have enough room.

 Substitution of ingredients

-A lot of people are gluten intolerant or have celiac disease, but thankfully there is a gluten-free version for them!
+A lot of people are gluten intolerant or have celiac disease, but thankfully, there is a gluten-free version for them!

-Besides that, if you want to spice things up, you can add some paprika or pepper into the flour and mix it, this way your dish will get a nice and soft heat that will elevate the flavor.
-You can also add some bread crumbs into the flour for an extra crisp.
+Besides that, if you want to spice things up, add some paprika or pepper into the flour and mix it; this way, your dish will get a nice and soft heat that will elevate the flavor.

 Try another Andalucian recipe such as the fried Spanish calamari rings, the Spanish clams, or the Spanish fried fish for an authentic Spanish experience.